ravendb/docs/docs/server/bundles/unique-constraints.markdown

 ### Server side

-Drop the Raven.BUndles.UniqueContraints assembly in the Plugins directory.
+Drop the Raven.Bundles.UniqueContraints assembly in the Plugins directory.

 ### Client side